07 Sep 2023

 How is Action 19 tackling the climate crisis?

-Heating is the single biggest source of carbon emissions in Greater Manchester, creating 36% of the region’s overall emissions, totalling 2.8 million tonnes of CO2 emissions per year.
-To meet its ambitious 2038 carbon-neutral target, the Greater Manchester Combined Authority (GMCA) has recognised the need to improve the energy performance of nearly 1.2 million largely pre-1980s homes – 62,000 every year.
+Heating is the single biggest source of carbon emissions in Greater Manchester, creating 36% of the region’s overall emissions, totalling 2.8 million tonnes of carbon dioxide (CO2) per year.
+To meet its ambitious 2038 carbon-neutral target, the Greater Manchester Combined Authority (GMCA) has recognised the need to improve the energy performance of nearly 1.2 million homes (62,000 every year) largely built pre-1980s.

 The Smart Energy Plan for GMCA was published in 2019.
 The plan includes a vision of Greater Manchester as a global leader in smart energy, describing it as "a carbon-neutral city region with an energy system which is smart and fit for the future, low carbon and economically, environmentally and socially sustainable".
 However, the plan noted that a major obstacle was the absence of a suitably skilled labour force and contractors.

-Through forming key partnerships like the one forged in 2021 with the Low Carbon Academy (part of the North West Skills Academy which provides vocational training), GMCA plans to boost jobs, improve housing and lower emissions simultaneously.
-Its aim is to fill the green skills gaps identified by employers in Greater Manchester, creating a low carbon economy that is responsive to the needs of individuals, residents and businesses.
+The combined authority’s aim is to fill the green skills gaps identified by employers in Greater Manchester, creating a low-carbon economy that’s responsive to the needs of individuals, residents and businesses.

 What impact has the project had?